polkadot-developers/hackathon-guide/polkadot-tinkerers.md

  Replit has built-in **AI prompting**.
 You can paste in code snippets or ask it to use libraries like **PAPI**, **DeDot**, **Subxt**, **SubQuery**, or **Sidecar** directly in your project.
 This makes it much easier to get started, even if you don’t know the exact function calls.

-👉 In other words: Replit is your **sandbox for Polkadot tinkering** — experiment quickly, share instantly, and learn by doing.
+👉 In other words: Replit is your **sandbox for Polkadot tinkering** — experiment quickly, share instantly, and learn by doing.    '

+> Note: This can also be done with VSCode Copilot on agent mode

 ## 🚀 Approaches for Tinkerers